"The Coca-Cola Route" — The only route with hut accommodation. 6 days.

 Summit

 Let's be honest upfront: Marangu has the lowest summit success rate of any major Kilimanjaro route.
 At 65-75%, it's significantly below Machame (90%) or Lemosho (95%).
-So why would anyone choose it?
+So why would anyone choose it?.
+Learn more about comparison of Machame and Lemosho.

 Because Marangu is the only route on Kilimanjaro with hut accommodation.
 Instead of sleeping in tents, you sleep in dormitory-style huts with bunk beds, mattresses, and communal dining areas.
 For climbers who genuinely dislike camping — or who want a slightly more comfortable mountain experience — Marangu is the answer.